New Puppy Checklist

 Vet Appointment:

-We recommend scheduling an appointment with your local vet within 1 week after your puppy arrives.
+We recommend scheduling an appointment with your local vet within 72 hours after your puppy arrives.
 We will give you a copy of your puppy's vaccination and deworming schedule to take to your vet.
 Your vet will be able to tell you which vaccines the puppy needs next and set up a monthly deworming schedule.
 Different geographic regions sometimes use different vaccines, which is why it’s important to visit your local vet.